The following sections give you information and instructions on how to cluster the message broker profile of WSO2 EI.

 Download the MySQL JDBC driver.

 Download and unzip the WSO2 EI binary distribution.
+Be sure to select the correct product version.

 Throughout this guide,